Introduction

 Magellan intercepts this plan and rewrites it to the following:

-The rewritten plan includes an operator for each side of the join that takes the shape, computes the index and generates tuples of the form (shape, curve, relation) on either side of the join.
+The rewritten plan includes an operator for each side of the join that takes the shape, computes the index and generates tuples of the form (shape, curve, relation)

-The curve represents the space filling curve of a given resolution while the relation represents how the curve relates to the geometry: is it within, overlapping or disjoint from the geometry.
+represents how the curve relates to the geometry: is it within, overlapping or disjoint from the geometry.

-The Join itself is rewritten to use the curve as key, while the filter is augmented with a condition that first checks if the curve is contained within the polygon in which case it short circuits the point in polygon test.
+as key, while the filter is augmented with a condition that first checks if the curve

 As this is all done under the hood, the user is able to automatically leverage new spatial join optimizations that Magellan adds without having to rewrite their code.